moorepants/learn-multibody-dynamics/simulation.rst

    np.shape(result.y)

-It is the transpose of our ``xs`` above.
+It is the transpose of our ``xs`` computed above.
 Knowing that we can use our ``plot_results()`` function to view the results.
 I use :external:py:func:`~numpy.transpose` to transpose the array before passing it into the plot function.